ICmd-dev/Docs/implementation/2 - Program.md

 </picture>

 One major reason to adopt this way is that it is intuitive to make layouts relative.
 For example, if we want to achieve a horizontal linear layout, we can just let every pair of adjacent node aligned by one's right edge and another one's left edge.

+### 2.3.3 Attribute Relativity

+When relativity effects on not only layout attributes but ones on something else, it shows divine flexibility and scalability.
+Some practical usages are as follows.
+- Themes are nodes with a bunch of preset attributes for other nodes to depend on.
+- Callbacks are attributes who depend on external signals with effect
+- Animations are attributes who depend on a counter varying with time.
+- ...